omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ALD introduces the concepts of transaction type and transaction output type.
 Each transaction output type can define its own rules about how funds may be spent.
-For example, hypothetical output tx type representing client funds being hold by a venue can limit transaction types that can spend it to "withdrawal" transaction, returning funds to client and "trade settlement" transaction, which could contain information about orders signed by clients.
-Such output tx type could forbid spending via payment transaction
+For example, consider an output tx type that represents client funds being held by a venue.
+This output type can limit the transaction types that can spend it to either a "withdrawal" transaction that returns the funds to the client, or a "trade settlement" transaction that contains information about orders signed by clients.
+In this way the output tx type prevents spending the funds via a "payment" transaction
-- since venue can't pay its bills using clients' money.
+- ensuring that the venue can't pay its bills using the clients' money.

 Rules are encoded in the [mapping](../contracts/src/exits/registries/SpendingConditionRegistry.sol) from `hash(tx_type, output_type)` to an address.
-If address is 0x0, spend is forbidden.
+If address is 0x0, spending is forbidden.
-Otherwise, address is referencing a contract that implements [ISpendingCondition](../contracts/src/exits/interfaces/ISpendingCondition.sol) interface and its `verify(...) returns (bool)` function.
+Otherwise, the address is that of a contract that implements the [ISpendingCondition](../contracts/src/exits/interfaces/ISpendingCondition.sol) interface and its `verify(...) returns (bool)` function.
 An example is in [PaymentOutputToPaymentTxCondition](../contracts/src/exits/payment/spendingConditions/PaymentOutputToPaymentTxCondition.sol).

-For a valid transaction, `verify(...)` will return `true` for every of transaction's inputs.
+For a valid transaction, `verify(...)` will return `true` for each of the transaction's inputs.

 ## Transaction balance validation

 Plasma transactions must not mint tokens.
-Sum of inputs must not be smaller than sum of outputs.
+The sum of inputs must not be smaller than the sum of outputs.
 ALD defines `IStateTransitionVerifier.verify(...) returns (bool)` [interface](../contracts/src/exits/interfaces/IStateTransitionVerifier.sol) where such checks must be implemented.
 An [example](../contracts/src/exits/payment/PaymentTransactionStateTransitionVerifier.sol) is in `PaymentTransactionStateTransitionVerifier`.

 ## Generic transaction format
 All Transactions follow the same basic format [GenericTransaction](../contracts/GenericTransaction.md) and can be extended.